 Today, we’re delving deep into the world of the pyrethrum daisy.
 Also called Persian pellitory or Persian insect flower, painted daisies are big bloomers.
 Coming from the Caucasus and western and central Asia, they’re sure to be a highlight in your garden.
 Once there, they’ll shower your bed in a rainbow of brilliant flowers!

-Good Products For Painted Daisy Care:
+Good Products At Amazon For Painted Daisy Care:

 - Neem Bliss 100% Cold Pressed Neem Oil